 The level of Uncertainty

-We all know that for the team it will be simpler (That has some experience) to provide more accurate estimations when using Agile.
+We all know that it will be more straightforward (With some experience) to provide more accurate estimations when using Agile.
 This does not mean the estimation problem has been resolved.
 Time estimations can be wrong in agile as much as they are when using traditional SDLC methodologies.

-The main difference in agile is that we can accept the idea that the development team can be wrong with their estimations and this is even more true with new teams that have begun following the agile framework.
+The main difference in agile is that we can accept the idea that the development team can be wrong with their estimations, and this is even more true with new teams that have begun following the agile framework.
 The assumption that Agile will resolve this problem is wrong (although it can improve it dramatically).
-This is because although the level of uncertainty is lower, it still exists.
-One cannot assume that the team will be able to provide accurate estimations, good task breakdown during the planning meeting.
+Although the level of uncertainty is lower, it still exists.
+During the planning meeting, one cannot assume that the team will provide accurate estimations and a good task breakdown.
 This is especially true in the beginning.

 Embracing courage as a growth engine

-There are two main approaches to handle estimations mistakes.
+There are two main approaches to handling estimations mistakes.
 The first option is more common in traditional project management methodologies.
-This method is to point the finger and blame the development team regarding their mistakes and their effect on the project.
+This method points the finger and blames the development team regarding their mistakes and their effect on the project.

-This approach is what I like to call an "HR" killer that will neither contribute to the motivation and commitment of the team.
+This approach is what I like to call an "HR" killer that will neither contribute to the team's motivation nor commitment.
 Blaming is not an effective method to encourage people to improve their abilities.
-The only output will be that next time, the team members will provide exaggerated estimations just because they afraid to be mistaken again.
+Next time, the only output will be that the team members will provide exaggerated estimations because they are afraid to be mistaken again.

-In Agile, there is a more acceptable room for mistakes that come from the overall mindset that mistakes can be used as a great method for the team to grow, especially when the team reviews them in dedicated retrospectives.
-Remember that for a team member, It takes courage to stand in front of the rest of the team and say "I got it all wrong" or "I made a mistake that kept us from completing the story", but it will allow him to get the help of its team and the confidence that they will help him to improve next time.
+In Agile, there is a more acceptable room for mistakes from the overall mindset that mistakes can be used as an excellent method for the team to grow, primarily when the team reviews them in dedicated retrospectives.
+Remember that for a team member, It takes courage to stand in front of the rest of the team and say "I got it all wrong" or "I made a mistake that kept us from completing the story," but it will allow him to get the help of its team and the confidence that they will help him to improve next time.

 Being Agile instead of doing agile

-Once the organization decides to start the transition to Agile, there will be a period of weeks and even months that the old project management style will still be the dominant one (do not think otherwise…).
-This will continue until the organization changes its culture and really adopts the agile values and principles.
+Once the organization decides to start the transition to Agile, there will be weeks and even months that the old project management style will still be dominant (do not think otherwise…).
+This will continue until the organization changes its culture and adopts the agile values and principles.

-During this hard period, the Scrum Master is responsible to provide the team with a confident working environment that will allow them the transition to "Being" Agile.
-This is completely different from just "Doing" agile.
+During this challenging period, the Scrum Master is responsible for providing the team with a confident working environment that will allow them the transition to "Being" Agile.
+This is entirely different from just "Doing" agile.

-In order for this transition to be as smooth as possible, the Scrum Master on one side must remove pressure and any external interruptions that may affect the team.
-While on the other side, he must recognize warning signs that come from the team itself.
+For this transition to be as smooth as possible, the Scrum Master on one side must remove pressure and any external interruptions that may affect the team.
+While on the other side, he must recognize warning signs from the team itself.
 This demands more HR-related skills that will enable him to become effective in discovering problems earlier.

-In tradition project management, often there are slow, ineffective meeting that is usually as the result of missing direction/deadlines that came from a single authority.
-However, agile slow, and ineffective meetings can be the result of a lack of courage or poor team commitment.
+In traditional project management, there are often slow, ineffective meetings that are usually the result of missing direction/deadlines from a single authority.
+However, agile, slow, and inefficient meetings can result from a lack of courage or poor team commitment.

-A good experienced Scrum Master will know each of the Agile activities has its own warning signs.
+A good experienced Scrum Master will know each Agile activity has its warning signs.
 From my point of view, daily standup and retrospective meetings are the best places to see them.
 Examples: